Life lessons – Now that 2020 has fairly waved us goodbye, I thought of sharing the most important life lessons it had taught me.

 The universe works in your favor when you begin working for it.
 The law of attraction they talk about, trust me, it works.

-We aren’t living in the era when your degree is of prime importance.
+We aren’t living in an era when your degree is of prime importance.
 You can choose any field of work you want, but you won’t move ahead if you lack the skills.

 You shall do the same.
 Begin your journey and upgrade your skills as you progress.
 It will reward you with the most satisfactory return on your investment.